neonmik/Wave-Machine-Firmware/README.md

         - Improvement: Finesse soft start code - currently removed as it took too long to get going and still didnt realy work.

     - Mod:
-        - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven) but over that becomes noticably uneven.
+        - Improvement: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven) but over that becomes noticably uneven.

         - Feature: Once LFO is balanced, add a MAX_RANGE config setting for vibrato.